Himanshu-Tiwari2001/Customer-Churn-Analysis-Telecom-Company/README.md

 # 📈 Customer Churn Analysis of Telecom Company

 This project focuses on understanding customer churn, which refers to the rate at which customers end their subscriptions.
-Using data analysis and visualization techniques, we aim to identify patterns and reasons for churn, providing actionable insights for retention strategies.
+Using data analysis and visualization techniques, I aim to identify patterns and reasons for churn, providing actionable insights for retention strategies.

 ---